travelsonic/Sonic-the-Hedgehog-Object-Hitbox-Information/Megadrive/Sonic the Hedgehog 2/Boss Hitbox Information.md

 Its origin is located at ((X ± (width radius of first hitbox)), (Y - (height radius of first hitbox))).
 Whether you add, or subtract the X radius to get the origin X pos of this hitbox depends on the direction that Mecha Sonic is facing.

-This damage hitbox has a width radius of 4, and a height radius is 4, resulting in a 9  9 rectangle.
+This damage hitbox has a width radius of 4, and a height radius is 4, resulting in a 9 x 9 rectangle.

 ## **Death Egg Robot**